Skip to Content

 If your child is experiencing sensory overload, you may notice some of the following behaviors:

-Children often can’t communicate directly that they are feeling overwhelmed or experiencing sensory overload, so it’s important to notice their behavior and try to reflect on what’s happening on the inside.
+Children often can’t communicate directly that they are feeling overwhelmed or experiencing sensory overload.
+They may not even know this is what’s wrong, but they just feel distressed and can’t explain it.
+So, it’s important to notice their behavior and try to reflect on what’s happening on the inside.

 There’s always a reason for misbehavior, even when we can’t see it.